arthur7373/linux-training/level2/2-3-Routing.md

 `iftop -t`

+Display bandwidth rates in bytes/sec instead of bits/sec

+`iftop -B`

-Show traffic for specify subnet
+Show traffic for specific subnet

 `iftop -F 10.1.10.0/24`

+More info about `iftop` can be found in `man iftop`